 Budget Overview-Housing Resources Division

-Total projected operating expenses in the FY 2017-2018 Adopted Budget for the Housing Resources Division not related to HAP are \$6.68 million and \$6.84 million, respectively.
-Personnel costs comprise 58.6% of the budget in FY 2017, and
+Total projected operating expenses in the FY 2018 Adopted Budget for the Housing Resources Division not related to HAP is \$6.80 million; 60.0% of which represent personnel costs.
+Other expenses account for the remainder of the budget.